spryker/spryker-docs/docs/scos/dev/glue-api-guides/202108.0/retrieving-categories/retrieving-category-trees.md

 title: Retrieving category trees
 description: Retrieve a full navigation tree with child category nodes.
 originalLink: https://documentation.spryker.com/2021080/docs/retrieving-category-trees
+originalArticleId: 058b2860-6041-49c4-8d02-dd236447c329
 redirect_from:
   - /2021080/docs/retrieving-category-trees
   - /2021080/docs/en/retrieving-category-trees
+  - /docs/retrieving-category-trees
+  - /docs/en/retrieving-category-trees
 ---

 By means of the category API, you are able to retrieve the exact structure of your category tree with its hierarchical characteristics.

 ## Installation
-For detailed information on the modules that provide the API functionality and related installation instructions, see [Category API Feature Integration](https://documentation.spryker.com/docs/category-management-feature-integration-201907).
+For detailed information on the modules that provide the API functionality and related installation instructions, see [Category API Feature Integration](https://documentation.spryker.com/2021080/docs/category-management-feature-integration-201907).

 ## Retrieve a category tree